Skip to main content

 Perhaps your tooth is damaged or decayed, and infection poses a threat to your overall dental health.
 Or, maybe your wisdom teeth are coming in incorrectly, putting your otherwise healthy teeth at risk.
 These are just two examples in which tooth extraction is a very good idea.
 While the idea of extraction may make you nervous, you might be surprised to learn that getting a tooth pulled isn’t all that painful and may even relieve your discomfort in the long run.

-At Aura Dentistry, Drs.
+At McLean Aura Dentistry, Drs.
 Negar Tehrani and Chang Yi and our team do everything in our power to preserve your teeth, but there are times when tooth extraction poses the best solution.
 If you’re worried about this procedure, we want to put your mind at ease with the following points.

 No pain during your extraction